mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step1.md

 How would you make sure that there are no other applications installed in any namespace?

-Click *continue* to see the answer in the next step.
+Click *Continue* to see the answer in the next step.